Color of Night: Plot

 Dr. Bill Capa, a New York psychologist, falls into a deep depression after Michelle, an unstable patient, commits suicide in front of him by jumping from his office window.
 The sight of the bloody body clad in a bright green dress causes Bill to suffer from psychosomatic color blindness, taking away his ability to see the color red.
 Bill travels to Los Angeles to stay with a friend, fellow therapist Dr. Bob Moore, who invites him to sit in on a group therapy session.
 However, Bob is violently murdered in the office and Bill is plunged into the mystery of his friend's death.

 Lt.
-Hector Martinez considers everyone in Moore's therapy group, including Bill, as suspects in the murder.
+Hector Martinez considers everyone in Bob's therapy group, including Bill, as suspects in the murder.
 Bill continues to live in Bob's house and begins an affair with Rose, a beautiful but mysterious young woman who comes and goes.
-Bill takes over the therapy group, which includes: Clark, a temperamental OCD sufferer; Sondra, a nymphomaniac and kleptomaniac; Buck, a suicidal ex-police officer; Casey, who paints sado-masochistic images; and Richie, a 16-year old with gender dysphoria and a history of drug use.
+Bill takes over the therapy group, which includes: Clark, a temperamental individual with OCD; Sondra, a nymphomaniac and kleptomaniac; Buck, a suicidal former police officer; Casey, who paints sado-masochistic images; and Richie, a 16-year old with gender dysphoria and a history of drug use.

 After Casey is murdered, Bill becomes the target of several attempts on his life.
 He discovers that all but one of his patients have been romantically involved with Rose.
 He eventually learns that "Richie" is really Rose, and the murders were the work of her deranged brother, Dale.
 They once had an actual brother named Richie, who hanged himself after being molested by his child psychiatrist Dr. Niedelmeyer, who also abused Dale.

 After Richie committed suicide, Dale abused Rose into playing the part of their brother.
 Rose began to re-emerge during therapy and, under another personality named "Bonnie", started relationships with the other patients.
 Dale proceeded to kill them, fearing that they would soon link Rose to Richie.

 Dale kidnaps Rose, and tries to kill Capa and Martinez with a nail gun when they arrive to rescue her.
 At the last moment, however, Rose frees herself and kills Dale.
 Deeply traumatized, she tries to commit suicide, but Capa convinces her to keep living.
 As they kiss, Capa regains the ability to see the color red.